Rubric’s Approach

 The key is to focus on your entire localization workflow and be ready to add new tools as they become available.

-During our recent Rubric Roundtable on AI in localization experts from Rubric and localization market research company CSA Research discussed AI in localization.
+Rubric Roundtable on AI in localization experts from Rubric and localization market research company CSA Research discussed AI in localization.
 Rubric’s IT Director, Dominic Spurling, summarized Rubric’s approach:

 "We continually invest in workflow optimization.
 As AI services mature, we are ready to plug them in at any stage of the localization pipeline, from authoring right through to release and publishing."